dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    * Changed the "My Courses" Widget to Design #2
    + Uploaded "Home Page Example 2", which displays the "Go to..." drop down menu

-   The next step is to create the design for the profile drop down menu.
+   <br>The next step is to create the design for the profile drop down menu.

   </details>